 Pam arrived at The Hukilau yesterday — and I’m on a plane today, woot!
 In preparation for our panel on how to design and create a home tiki bar, we have been immersing ourselves in everything tiki.
 Pam now owns $240 of Sven Kirsten books — Tiki Modern and The Book of Tiki (affiliate links)… but my expenditure was only $10.
 Yes, I got Retro Crafty and used vintage kitchen cabinet hardware to make a set of tiki masks.
 This might be the wackiest crafty idea ever — but, who’d a thunk it — the tiki masks turned out great and look fabulous in my tiki-patio!

 How did I get this idea?
-Tiki surfing on ebay, I saw this Witco-style wall mask … and while working out in the yard later, I began pondering how to replicate the idea with odds and ends or its and bits.
+Tiki surfing on ebay, I saw a Witco-style wall mask… and while working out in the yard later, I began pondering how to replicate the idea with odds and ends or its and bits.
 Pulling weeds, I pulled the kitchen-cabinet-knobs-and-pulls idea out, too.
 I pitched the idea to Pam… she said go for it… and I headed to the Habitat for Humanity ReStore to see what the Retro (Tiki) Decorating Gods would deliver to me.
 And they delivered well.

 I only spent about $10 on this whole project.
 How much you spend will depend on what you already have sitting around the house and how many tiki faces you want to make.
 Here’s what you’ll need: